shanktt/ChessPuzzleApp/README.md

 To Do:

 Create puzzle scripts in javascript
-Implement to android using either Phonegap, Rhino, or Nashorn
+Implement to android using either React Native, Phonegap, Rhino, or Nashorn